fluid-cloudnative/fluid/docs/en/dev/pprof.md

 fluid-webhook-84467465f8-t65mr               1/1     Running             0          113s
 ```

-Make sure `dataset-controller`, `fluid-webhook` pod and `csi-nodeplugin` pods work well. `juicefs-runtime-controller` will be installed automatically when JuiceFSRuntime created.
+Make sure `dataset-controller`, `fluid-webhook` pod and `csi-nodeplugin` pods work well. `juicefs-runtime-controller` will be installed automatically when JuiceFSRuntime is created.

 ## Enter the component Pod for performance analysis
 View the name of each Fluid component Pod (this article uses `Fluid dataset controller` as an example for performance analysis).